zeromq/czmq/README.md

     CZMQ_EXPORT size_t
         zlist_size (zlist_t *self);

-    //  Sort the list by ascending key value using a straight ASCII comparison.
+    //  Sort the ring using the container comparator, which must have been
-    //  The sort is not stable, so may reorder items with the same keys.
+    //  specified.
+The sort is not stable, so may reorder equal items.
     CZMQ_EXPORT void
-        zlist_sort (zlist_t *self, zlist_compare_fn *compare);
+        zring_sort (zring_t *self);

     //  Set list for automatic item destruction; item values MUST be strings.
     //  By default a list item refers to a value held elsewhere.
 When you set